 None of the floor punching bags in this list are overpriced.
 (I know its subjective.)
 I am sure that you will find one that fits your budget.

 There’s no better choice than Bovine leather for the outer shell of a punching bag.
 It ages beautifully and develops a patina, looks classy as well.
 But genuine leather is maintenance heavy.

 So most manufacturers have started to veer towards faux leather, or Vinyl.
 Vinyl is extremely easy to maintain and is more durable than leather.
 As long as the bag is double stitched and features high quality vinyl, it should last a long time even with every day practice.

-There are also canvas punching bags (made of canvas), these are usually cheaper and depending on your needs you might want to consider them.
-But if you’re on a shoestring budget, and you have a way with tools, then you can consider building a diy tire punching bag.
+There are also punching bags that are made of canvas, these are usually cheaper and depending on your needs you might want to consider them.
+But if you're on a shoestring budget, and you have a way with tools, then you can consider building a diy punching bag with tiers.

 I always buy fitness gear manufactured by a few select, trusted brands.
 I have nothing against new brands and I believe that there are some great startup brands with really exciting product catalogs.
 But I guess I am old school and I like buying from brands that have been around for a while.

 Talking about brands, here are three of my favorite Punching bag brands in 2021.

 Century is one of the oldest brands in the business, and one of my personal favorites.
 They manufacture quality products, right here in the USA.
 It’s a company driven by innovation.
 They discovered the Wavemaster, the Bobs and the Versys.
 Enough said.
 The products withstand heavy abuse for years and are quite affordable if you consider the quality.